A literary reportage by Michael Gleich

 Farewell - the 3rd stage

-This cemetery is alive and kicking.
-Its surrounding wall with its crevices and niches has already become a biotope for moss and wall rue, hawkweed and stork's bill.
-300-year-old lime trees stand in a circle as if reverent.
-A fire salamander crawls in slow motion to its place in the sun, which sends the first warming rays.
-It prolongs the wooden crosses, which stand in finely circled rows, for long shadows.
-Now, at sunrise, it becomes obvious that all the graves face east.
-They are not in a churchyard outside the village, but right next to the church.
+This cemetery is full of life.
+Its surrounding wall with its crevices and niches has already become a biotope for moss and wall rue, hawkweed and cranesbill.
+300-year-old lime trees stand in a circle as if in reverence.
+A fire salamander crawls in slow motion to its place in the sun, which is sending its first warming rays.
+It extends the wooden crosses, which stand in finely circled rows, by long shadows.
+Now, as the sun rises, it becomes apparent that all the graves face east.
+They are not in a cemetery outside the village, but right next to the church.
 The dead and the living are neighbors.
-A cheerful noise comes from the neighboring children's playground.
-Baker Rittmeier has finished the rolls, a scent with which one could awaken the dead.
-Simple elegance on the graves: Once the priest of Wormbach ended the beauty contest, which farmer had the thickest gravestone.
-Since then, simple wooden crosses have stood and everyone, rich or poor, has had to fall in line.
-Before death, everyone is equal.
+A cheerful noise drifts over from the neighboring children's playground.
+Baker Rittmeier has the rolls ready, a smell that could wake the dead.
+Simple elegance on the graves: the parish priest of Wormbach once ended the beauty contest to see which farmer had the thickest gravestone.
+Since then, there have been simple wooden crosses and everyone, rich or poor, has to take their place.
+Everyone is equal before death.

 Read More